fgimian/flaskage/docs/database_design.rst

 interaction.
 SQLAlchemy can indeed by a little overwhelming when starting out, but it's worth it in the long run.

+In most cases, it is suggested that you use scaffolding to generate your models so that they are created in the correct location and with the correct Flaskage naming conventions which have been carefully thought out.
+However, this page goes through all details of manual model design so that you can understand how everything works.

 The CRUD Mixin
 --------------